 Berries are powerful little fruits.
-Not only are they packed with antioxidant and cleansing factors, they tend to be darker reds, blues, and purples—the same color as our blood.
-They also have cooling properties.
+Not only are they packed with antioxidants and cleansing factors, they tend to be darker reds, blues, and purples—the same color as our blood—and they also have cooling properties.
 This makes berries wonderful for the liver.

-Enjoy this delicious treat before berry season is over!
+Enjoy this delicious treat while the berry season is in full swing!

 - 2 cups blueberries (make sure they are sweet and not sour)